West Sumatra: Government

-The Province of West Sumatra is led by a governor who is elected directly with his representative for a 5-year term.
+West Sumatra is led by a governor who is elected directly with his representative for a 5-year term.
 In addition to being a regional government, the Governor also acts as a representative or extension of the central government in the province, whose authority is regulated in Law No. 32 of 2004 and Government Regulation number 19 of 2010.

 While the relationship between the provincial government and the regency and city governments is not a sub-ordinate, each of these regional governments governs and manages government affairs according to the principle of autonomy and co-administration.